PQuod/dev_portfolio/en/_posts/works/2022-09-08-mepierdoparaver.markdown

 lang: en
 lang-ref: me-pierdo
 ---
 Carlos Bernal Barrera's website, featuring his work.
-The site is built with Jekyll and its content is fully accessible to its owner *via* the headless CMS Forestry.
+The site is built with Jekyll and its content is fully accessible to its owner *via* the headless CMS Forestry *edit: migrated to TinaCMS in may 2023*.
 Carlos being Colombian living in France, we wanted to play around with his two countries.
 The site is bilingual, with a toggle allowing to switch between languages from any page.
 A script automatically changes the design, between light or dark mode, in accordance with Colombia night/day cycle.